An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Guidelines for Food at Class Parties

-Parents bringing food into the classroom must communicate with the classroom teacher to ensure that appropriate foods are brought to campus.
+Parents bringing food into the classroom must communicate with the classroom teacher to ensure that appropriate food is brought to campus.
 As some students have allergies and are sensitive to even traces of allergens in food, pre-packaged food is strongly recommended.
-Trinity recommends the Snack Safely Guide (downloadable PDF) as a useful resource for identifying safe party foods.
+Trinity recommends the Snack Safely Guide (links to external website) as a useful resource for identifying safe party foods.

 Food Service